Management (BS)

 Introduction

-Every organization includes individuals whose job it is to coordinate and integrate the activities of employees, manage operations and lead the organization successfully into the future.
-These individuals are managers.
+Every organization includes individuals whose job is to coordinate and integrate the activities of employees, manage operations, and lead the organization successfully into the future.
+These individuals are called managers.

-The management major at Canisius prepares students to perform a variety of roles in business and not-for-profit organizations.
-The management major and management courses are designed to give students insight into human behavior, to develop students’ understanding of organizational issues and processes, and to teach students how to analyze information, make decisions and implement solutions.
+The management major at Canisius prepares students for a variety of roles in business and not-for-profit organizations.
+The program and management-related courses are designed to give students insight into human behavior, develop their understanding of organizational issues and processes, and teach them how to analyze information, make decisions, and implement solutions.

 Management Major